SethRobertson/GitBestPractices/0main.md

 faster).

 Oh, and decide branch naming conventions for both official branches and user or team-specific branches.
-Don't be afraid of / in the branch name when appropriate.
+Don't be afraid of "/" in the branch name when appropriate (but do be afraid of ":").

 ### Distributed workflows